forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * Winter sport locations in the Alps and Rocky Mountains.

 #### Settings which favour staying indoors => Indoors Air Breathed Increased
-* In large cities people tend to spend more time indoors than on the country side and with many residential blocks
+* In large cities people tend to spend more time indoors than on the country side.
 * Measures that motivate to stay at home and avoid outdoor activities, not always are beneficial since they increase the time spend indoors.
 Additionally they can yield respectively enhance unhealthy lifestyles and thereby increase susceptibility for severe Covid.
 For people living in houses with  gardens (and regions where many people life in houses) staying home can work or at least not increase the spread.
-On the other hand in settings with [small living spaces](#living-conditions), where already an increased transmission is observed, measures which increase the time spend indoor or visiting indoor places can yield additional transmissions.
+On the other hand in settings with [small living spaces](#living-conditions), where already an increased transmission is observed, measures which increase the time spend indoor or encourage meeting indoors can yield additional transmissions.

+#### Sharing Air
+* Large residential blocks if no good ventilation in the stairwells and/or flats.
+Nearly all places with many Covid cases have a high share of residential blocks: cities in the UK, US, Czech, Paris, Milano, ...
+* Densely populated indoor places where people from many places meet.
+E.g. crowded pubs & bars, public transport, cruise ships, ...

+Remark: Protection measures help to reduce shared air, which is reduced by ventilation or filtered to some extent by masks.
+E.g. in public transport with good ventilation and good fitting masks the infection risk is likely low.

 ### Air Humidity